Hilde Osland Rocks Tiny Shorts In New Instagram Pics

 “I gotta say you have the amazing eyes and a smile that lights up every room you are in,” gushed a fan.

 In addition, the bombshell shared another photo series five days ago where she rocked a pair of booty shorts.
 That time, her outfit was a bright teal color and consisted of a sports bra and bottoms.
 In the first snap, Hilde was photographed while sitting on a bike and looking over her shoulder with a big smile on her face.
-She wore her hair down in a casual side part and accessorized with a white clip by her left ear.
+She wore her hair down in a casual side part and accessorized with a white clip.